Chris Kirk Betting Profile: The Sentry - PGA TOUR

 - He has an average score of -8 across his last five events.

-- Chris Kirk has averaged 293.2 yards off the tee in his past five tournaments.
+- In terms of driving distance, Chris Kirk has averaged 293.2 yards in his past five starts.

 - Kirk is averaging -1.131 in terms of Strokes Gained: Putting in his past five tournaments.

-- Looking at Strokes Gained: Total, Kirk has an average of 0.126 in his past five tournaments.
+- Kirk is averaging 0.126 Strokes Gained: Total in his past five tournaments.

 Kirk's Advanced Stats and Rankings